 Acknowledgements.
-The research necessary for this paper was possible through the SNSF-DFG funded project: Communal land reform in 5 Namibia - Implications of Individualisation of land tenure.
-The authors gratefully thank all the informants for sharing their knowledge and their reception into their home and the translators for their help during the field work.
-The authors thank also the headmen and headwomen, constituency leaders, the Governor of Ohangwena region and the director of the Ministry of Land and Resettlement for facilitating field work.
-We thank the Polytechnic of Namibia for their collaboration, in particular Dr. A. Verlinden and Dr D. Wyss for their advice and help.
-We thank also our colleagues for laboratory work, advice and reviews.
+The research necessary for this paper was possible through the SNSF-DFG-funded project "Communal land reform in Namibia - Implications of Individualisation of land tenure".
+The authors gratefully thank all the informants for sharing their knowledge and their reception into their homes, as well as the translators for their help during the field work.
+The authors also thank the headmen and headwomen, constituency leaders, the Governor of Ohangwena region and the director of the Ministry of Land and Resettlement for facilitating field work.
+We thank the Polytechnic of Namibia for their collaboration, in particular Alex Verlinden and Daniel Wyss for their advice and help.
+We also thank our colleagues for laboratory work, advice and reviews.